greismichell/cse210-06./README.md

 ## Game Specification
 ---
-Elude is a game where the player try to avoid any collision with the elements that are falling from the top of the screen.
+Elude is a game where the player try to avoid any collision with the elements that are falling from the top of the screen and trying to catch the gems that are falling too.

  ### Elude Rules

    "Elude" game is played according to the following rules:

    * Several blocks(image) and extra are randomly positioned and falling on the screen.
    * The player start with 3 lives.
-The player needs to elude all the blocks and shoot the aliens.
+The player needs to elude all the blocks and catch the gems.
    * The Player can move left and right, to avoid any collision with the blocks.
        * The player moves with the keypath.
-   * When the player crush any block lost points.
+   * When the player crush any block lost a live.
-   * If the player shoot a block erans points.
+   * If the player catch a gem erans points.
    * Each 100 points is a level up.
-   * When the player shoot an alient earns lives.
-   * If the player touch an alien lost a life
    *  "Game Over" message is displayed on the middle of the scren, when the player lost his lives.

 ## Game Design